linuxserver/docker-swag/README.md

 * Set `CERTPROVIDER` to `custom`
 * Set `ACMEURL` to the URL of your ACME server
 * Set `ACMECABUNDLE` to a base64-wrapped PEM file containing your trusted root CA certificate bundle.
 (Yes, this ends up being double-encoded.)
+Or, file mount your CA bundle at `/config/cabundle.pem`.

 ### Security and password protection